snatallia/portfolio_plotnikava_ni/index.md

 <hr/>

 ## Additional information
-Experience in not IT sphere as a business owner and teacher Married.
-Two daughters.
+Experience in no IT sphere as a business owner and teacher<br/>
-Driver license B.
+Married.
+Two daughters. <br/>
-Expir
+Driver license B.<br/>